Legal Battle Over Missouri Clinic Could Foretell Abortion Fights In Other States

 "As long as Planned Parenthood is open in Columbia, we'll still be there offering our services," says Kathy Forck, a director of the Columbia chapter of the 40 Days for Life campaign.
 "We started praying there, and we were starting to see that we were helping women to choose life."

 Forck and her fellow activists have been holding daily prayer vigils on the sidewalk in front of the clinic.
-She says her group directs people walking into Planned Parenthood to go instead across the street to the My Life Clinic, a prenatal clinic affiliated with the anti-abortion-rights Life Network of Central Missouri.
+She says her group suggests to people walking into Planned Parenthood that they instead go across the street to the My Life Clinic, a prenatal clinic affiliated with the anti-abortion-rights Life Network of Central Missouri.
 The My Life Clinic did not respond to requests for comment.

 Grassroots organizing is central to the anti-abortion-rights cause, Forck says.
 She says sympathetic people often approach her when she is wearing shirts or pins around Columbia supporting her cause.
-And she maintains a local listserv with 12,000 names on it.
+And she maintains a local email list with 12,000 names on it.

 During the 40 Days for Life protests, Forck says, "people go by and give us thumbs up, they honk, they give us hot chocolate if it's cold."

 Planned Parenthood of Great Plains Votes — a political organization affiliated with the Columbia clinic — is also focusing on local activism.
-Cortney Bouse, a community organizer there, says she's working with University of Missouri students in Columbia to speak out about contraception issues on campus.
+Cortney Bouse, a community organizer there, says she is working with University of Missouri students in Columbia to speak out about contraception issues on campus.

 "Our role is not to tell them what to do but to help and harness their energy," Bouse says, explaining that their focus is "to try and engage more Planned Parenthood patients and younger people."

-Bouse says right now, she's working on getting supporters to the polls in the November midterm election.
+Bouse says right now, she is working on getting supporters to the polls for the November midterm election.
 Her team in Columbia is working on what she calls a "relational voter program," where activists encourage their friends and family to vote.

 "We're in full election mode," she says.

-As grassroots and legal battles wage on, the clinic in Columbia remains open for primary care and family planning.
-Huntington, the clinic manager, says her staff felt frustrated when they had to stop offering abortions, but they see this latest setback as nothing new.
-The clinic has been the subject of several years of legal battles, protests and counter-protests.
+As grassroots and legal battles continue, the clinic in Columbia remains open for primary care and family planning.
+Huntington, the clinic manager, says her staffers felt frustrated when they had to stop offering abortions, but they see this latest setback as nothing new.
+The clinic has been the subject of several years of legal battles, protests and counterprotests.

 "We're warriors together," Huntington says.
 "We're here to fight the fight and keep these doors open."